cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 {% youtube pHqoIPAlOcw %}

 In 1996, Larry Page was a PhD student at Stanford.
+That was the time of the nacient internet.
-Most search engines at the time tried to read pages better (keywords, text parsing, on-page signals, and so on).
+Back then, most search engines were trying to read pages better.
+They were based on keywords, text parsing, on-page signals, and so on.
+But Larry tried something different.
-Page tried something different and asked a different question: “_What if a page’s value is not mainly in its words, but in how many other pages point to it?_”
+He asked a different question: “_What if a page’s value is not about the information it contains, but in how many other pages point to it?_”
 That reframing became the PageRank algorithm,[^1] a ranking system built on the web’s hyperlink graph (not just its text).
-It helped shape what later on became Google.
+The rest is hitory, PageRank helped shape what later on became the dominat search engine on the world-wide-web: Google.

-But this post is not about search.
+But this post is not about the web or search engines.
+It’s about another engine.
-It’s about the engine behind human breakthroughs: creativity as perspective-shift.
+The engine behind human breakthroughs: creativity as perspective-shift.

-As we are now in AI era, in which AI can generate a thousand “good” outputs.
+We are now in AI era, in which AI can generate thousands of ~~surprisingly~~ "good" outputs.
-However it still struggles to choose what is worth building and why.
+However, AI still struggles to choose what is worth building, what is actually relevant, and why.
-It's my believe that this selection function (taste, judgment, values) is where humans still keep their edge.
+It's my believe that this selection function (taste, judgment, values) is where humans still keep an edge over AI.

 So, in this post, I'll cover three things:

-1. Why creativity just became the most practical skill (because AI moved the goalposts).
+1. Why creativity just became the most practical skill for humans.
-2. How creativity works (what research suggests is happening in the mind).
+2. How creativity works according to what research suggests is happens in our minds.
-3. How to grow it with simple, repeatable practices.
+3. How you can grow your creativity with simple, repeatable practices.

-Let’s dive in.
+Let’s dive in!

 # Creativity ≠ Productivity

 Recently, I put a lot effort to bully my brain into being creative.
 I treated creativity like productivity and assumed intensity would eventually pay off.
-So I tried to focus harder, longer, and with more discipline.
+So I tried to focus harder, longer, and with more discipline than ever.
 The result was more effort and fewer breakthroughs.

-And that’s because creativity doesn’t reward effort the way execution does.
+Creativity doesn’t reward effort the way execution does.

 Creativity prefers slack, not strain.
-Neuroscientists describe a relevant system called the _default mode network_ (DMN), which is more active when you’re at rest and thinking internally.[^3]
+Neuroscientists describe a relevant system called the _default mode network_ (DMN), which becomes more active when you’re at rest and thinking internally.[^3]
-It’s linked to mind-wandering, memory, and recombining old material into new patterns.[^4] In plain terms, it’s your brain’s background “merge request” process.
+The DMN is linked to mind-wandering, memory, and our ability to recombining unrelated things into new patterns.[^4]

+In plain terms, the DMN your brain’s background “merge request” process.
 When you never give it idle time, nothing new gets merged.

-So my goal now is not “focus harder,” but “switch states.”
+So instead of “focus harder,” what I do is to “switch states.”

 One well-known study found that an undemanding task that allows the mind to wander can improve creative incubation compared to staying locked in.[^2]

 But this doesn’t mean boredom is magical.
 It means boredom is permissive, and your brain takes the permission seriously.
-Consequently, if you want originality, you have to stop supervising every thought.
+If you want originality, you the best way is to stop supervising every thought.

-When I’m stuck, I stop trying harder and start making space.
+Now when I’m stuck, I stop trying harder and start making space.

 - I walk without inputs (no phone, no podcast).
-- I do dishes.
+- I do dishes, clean the floor, or do something else.
 - I take the boring route home.

-Then, I let the brain do what it does when nobody is watching.
+Then, I let the brain do what it does when nobody is watching: wandering about things.

 # Feed the Blender